JetBrains/intellij-sdk-docs/tutorials/code_inspections.md

 The **IntelliJ Platform** provides tools designed for static code analysis (so called _code inspections_) that help you maintain and clean up your code without actually executing it.
 For more information, refer to [Code Inspection](http://www.jetbrains.com/idea/webhelp/code-inspection.html) in the **IntelliJ IDEA** Web Help.
 In **IntelliJ IDEA** you will find a set of built-in inspections that are grouped by their goals and sense.

-You can create custom inspections through the **IntelliJ IDEA** interface (see [Creating Own Inspections](http://www.jetbrains.com/idea/webhelp/creating-own-inspections.html)).
+You can create custom inspections through the **IntelliJ IDEA** interface (see [Creating Custom Inspections](https://www.jetbrains.com/idea/help/creating-custom-inspections.html)).
 Alternatively, you can develop a plugin to implement a custom inspection.

 ## Techniques Used